Small Business Saturday Statistics

 It’s hard to say exactly what will happen this year, but here are some projections:

-- Shoppers now care as much about the shopping experience as the gifts they get, according to the PwC.
+- Brick and mortar shoppers are planning to spend an overage of $467 in store.
+Shoppers now care as much about the shopping experience as the gifts they get, according to the PwC.
 This puts small business owners at an advantage.

 Small Business Saturday Spending Habits

 It’s difficult to quantify the exact consumer spending habits on Small Business Saturday, but we can draw a lot of conclusions.
 In 2011, American Express saw a 23% increase in transactions at small businesses, proving that people weren’t just tweeting, but spending too.
 Additionally, holiday sales at eCommerce shops, many of which are small businesses, have gone up year over year.

 Last year, the average American spent $929 on holiday shopping.
 It’s likely that some of this money was funneled into small businesses via the holiday.

 It’s worth noting that even if consumers don’t spend on the actual Saturday, the publicity of Small Business Saturday has given heightened awareness to consumers.
 They’re likely to increase spend at small businesses on other days.

 Just because something generates thousands of Tweets doesn’t mean it actually helps small businesses.
 That’s why we found some real small businesses who have experienced the holiday.

 BeBodySmart.com: Got New Customers

 BeBodySmart.com, an eCommerce retailer that sells all kinds of athletic apparel and fitness equipment, saw great success due to Small Business Saturday promotion.
 CEO Shahzad Paul told Inc. that Small Business Saturday brought in a whopping 900 new customers.
 "That was ─ and has been ─ our best sales day so far," Paul told Inc.

 Kidz Enterprise Toys: Increased Sales by 126 %